Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us004/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US004 - **Assign skills to a collaborator:**

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an HRM, I want to assign one or more skills to a collaborator.

 ### 1.2.
 Customer Specifications and Clarifications